-In my video, I introduce you to the ABC Analysis and the Pareto principle that you can use to optimize your inventory management and logistics.
+In my video, I introduce you to the ABC Analysis and the Pareto principle that you can use to optimize your inventory management and logistics in your Supply Chain.

 I used this Excel Template to perform the analysis.

 Many people think you have to be a Data specialist to be able to analyze your supply chain and improve your inventory management.
 There are indeed very advanced methods that require particular expertise.
 It is costly, but if it is implemented in the correct context with sufficient resources, it can pay off.